u1001932/gaussian_noise_vgg19/README.md

 # gaussian_noise_vgg19

-Networks with gaussian noise added to pre-specified layer(s) (see.
+Networks with gaussian noise added to pre-specified layer(s), at specified levels (see.
 Arora 2018, Stronger generalization bounds for deep nets via a compression approach).